Nucleom provides inspection solutions supporting the safe and productive operation of nuclear facilities.

 Nuclear Industry Quality Assurance

 Nucleom is a C of A holder with the TSSA and has been assessed to have a compliant CSA N285.0 ASME Sec III Division 1 Quality Assurance Program by one of the largest Nuclear Facilities in the world.
-Nucleom takes pride in participating in the Canadian Nuclear Industry supply chain is positioned well to assist in your Small Modular Reactor (SMR) project anywhere in the world.
+Nucleom takes pride in participating in the Canadian Nuclear Industry supply chain and is positioned well to assist in your Small Modular Reactor (SMR) project anywhere in the world.
 Learn more

 Quality Control Inspection